History of Romania: Roman Dacia (106–275 AD)

-Although the Romans conquered and destroyed the ancient Kingdom of Dacia, a large remainder of the land remained outside of Roman Imperial authority.
-Additionally, the conquest changed the balance of power in the region and was the catalyst for a renewed alliance of Germanic and Celtic tribes and kingdoms against the Roman Empire.
+Although the Romans conquered and destroyed the ancient Kingdom of Dacia, much of the land remained outside of Roman Imperial authority.
+The conquest changed the balance of power in the region and was the catalyst for a renewed alliance of Germanic and Celtic tribes and kingdoms against the Roman Empire.
 However, the material advantages of the Roman Imperial system was attractive to the surviving aristocracy.
-Afterwards, many of the Dacians became Romanised (see also Origin of Romanians).
+Afterwards, many of the Dacians became Romanized (see also Origin of Romanians).
 In AD 183, war broke out in Dacia: few details are available, but it appears two future contenders for the throne of emperor Commodus, Clodius Albinus and Pescennius Niger, both distinguished themselves in the campaign.

 According to Lactantius, the Roman emperor Decius (AD 249–251) had to restore Roman Dacia from the Carpo-Dacians of Zosimus "having undertaken an expedition against the Carpi, who had then possessed themselves of Dacia and Moesia".

 Even so, the Germanic and Celtic kingdoms, particularly the Gothic tribes, slowly moved toward the Dacian borders, and within a generation were making assaults on the province.
 Ultimately, the Goths succeeded in dislodging the Romans and restoring the "independence" of Dacia following Emperor Aurelian's withdrawal, in 275.

-In AD 268–269, at Naissus, Claudius II (Gothicus Maximus) obtained a decisive victory over the Goths.
-Since at that time Romans were still occupying Roman Dacia it is assumed that the Goths didn't cross the Danube from the Roman province.
-The Goths who survived their defeat didn't even attempt to escape through Dacia, but through Thrace.
 At the boundaries of Roman Dacia, Carpi (Free Dacians) were still strong enough to sustain five battles in eight years against the Romans from AD 301–308.
 Roman Dacia was left in AD 275 by the Romans, to the Carpi again, and not to the Goths.
 There were still Dacians in AD 336, against whom Constantine the Great fought.

 The province was abandoned by Roman troops, and, according to the Breviarium historiae Romanae by Eutropius, Roman citizens "from the towns and lands of Dacia" were resettled to the interior of Moesia.
 Under Diocletian, c.
 AD 296, in order to defend the Roman border, fortifications were erected by the Romans on both banks of the Danube.